SommerEngineering/CubicNoise/README.md

-# CubicNoise
+# NoiseEngine
-A CubicNoise implementation for .NET Core.
+A noise engine implementation for .NET Core.